2020 Georgian parliamentary election

 Parliamentary elections were held in Georgia on 31 October and 21 November 2020 to elect the 150 members of Parliament.
 The ruling Georgian Dream party led by Prime Minister Giorgi Gakharia won re-election for a third term in office, making it the first party in Georgian history to do so.
-The election also saw a record number of opposition parties elected to parliament.
+The elections also saw a record number of opposition parties elected to parliament.

-The opposition boycotted the second round of the elections and called on voters to abstain; turnout in the second round was subsequently only 26.29%.
+The opposition boycotted the second round of the elections and called on voters to abstain; turnout in the second round was subsequently only 26%.

 Electoral system

-In the previous election, 150 members of Parliament were elected by two methods; 77 were from a single nationwide constituency using closed list proportional representation with a 5% electoral threshold which was to be lowered to 3% for the 2020 election.
+In the previous election, 150 members of Parliament were elected by two methods: 77 were from a single nationwide constituency using closed list proportional representation with a 5% electoral threshold which was to be lowered to 3% for the 2020 election.
 The other 73 were elected in single-member constituencies using two-round system, in which candidates had to receive over 50% of the valid vote to win in the first round.
 A second round was held between the top two candidates if there was no winner in the first round.